zayamatias/retroscraper/README.md

 Excute as 'python retroscraper.py'.

+In order to run from the source, you will need an API key, pls reuest this to retroscraper[at]gmail.com

 ### From precompiled binaries:

 Simply download the pre-compiled binaries for your system from the dist directory.
 Currently windows, rpi and linux_x64 exist.